xtrm0/csd-blog/website/content/2022/quantum-physicists-method.md

 Then we define the amount of potential \\(\Phi\\) assigns a collection of worldviews as the *max* across all worldviews.
 Since each worldview covers the cost individually, the change in max potential also covers the cost.
 And since the witness is non-negative, we know the potential is always sensically non-negative.
+As a result, this max is able to provide the nonlocality we need, while also salvaging all the niceness of locality in each individual worldview.

 The mechanics of these worldviews might seem kind of weird, but when you see them in action they aren't so mysterious.
 Consider the following situation: